Kaomi: Legacy

-The time of Kaomi represented a revival of Native traditions and resistance against Westernization that became a recurring theme in Hawaiian history, from the Hawaiian Renaissance of King Kalakaoa in the 1880s to the second Renaissance of Hawaiian language and culture that began in the 1970s and continues to the present.
-For over a century, however, most historians presented this period as a warning against the perils of resisting Christian commandments, describing Kaomi as “evil,” and the Hawaiian practices he helped revive as “things of darkness.”
+The time of Kaomi represented a revival of Native traditions and resistance against Westernization that became a recurring theme in Hawaiian history, from the Hawaiian Renaissance of King Kalākaua in the 1880s to the second Renaissance of Hawaiian language and culture that began in the 1970s and continues to the present.
+For over a century, however, most historians presented this period as a warning against the perils of resisting Christian commandments, describing Kaomi as "evil", and the Hawaiian practices he helped revive as "things of darkness."
 More recently, however, there is renewed attention to Kaomi and in relation to the long-lasting impacts of colonization and the importance of resilience in the face of adversity.
-Adam Keawe Manalo-Camp, a Native Hawaiian cultural historian, sees Kaomi’s journey as “a story of Indigenous resistance, of a kanaka trying to navigate an imposed worldview that sought to erase us.”
+Adam Keawe Manalo-Camp, a Native Hawaiian cultural historian, sees Kaomi's journey as "a story of Indigenous resistance, of a kanaka trying to navigate an imposed worldview that sought to erase us."
 This interest has been reflected in academic papers, a play, art works, and an exhibition at the King Kamehameha V Judiciary History Center.